Car Stolen or Vandalized: Does Car Insurance Cover Theft?

 12. Thieves Sell Car for Parts

-Even though they can often tamper with the VIN and sell the car as one unit, often, it’s less risky to sell a car for parts instead.
-Check to see if the thief is selling the car on the Internet and see if it’s being sold for parts.
+Even though they can often tamper with the VIN and sell the car as one unit, often, it's less risky to sell a car for parts instead.
+Search the Internet to see if the thief is selling the car on the Internet and see if it's being sold for parts.
 Check junkyards and parts sellers in the area where you last left your car.
 Also, Craigslist checker tracks down stolen car parts.
-If you find any leads, contact the police.
-Do not confront or apprehend the thief before contacting the authorities.
+If you find any leads, contact the police and protect yourself by not reaching out to the criminal.
+Never confront or apprehend the thief before contacting the authorities.

 Most Stolen Cars, according to the NICB 2017 Yearly Report: